Harry Knifton

 After her husband’s death, Winnie continued to live at Woodwynde for two years.
 On 15th September 1967 she paid a deposit for a house at 69 Wellington Street, Heanor, which she moved in to with her youngest son Richard, on 31st January 1968.
 One of her other children was also living in the area.

-Winnie was very much involved with the Heanor Mencap Society.
-Funds were raised for a new mini-bus which was used to take collect the children from home and take them to the Youth Club, swimming baths, and other activities.
+Winnie was very much involved with the Heanor Mencap Society, being their secretary for many years, before handing the role over to her daughter.
+Funds were raised for a new mini-bus which was used to collect the children from home and take them to the youth club, swimming baths, and to other activities.

 She was very supportive of her son Richard, who was a strong swimmer, and attended all his swimming competitions.

 Winnie clearly liked dogs.
-I recall that she always give treats to our dog ‘Flash’.
+I recall that she always gave treats to our dog ‘Flash’.
 We lived about four miles away, and Flash would often disappear into the fields at the back of our house.
 The phone would ring and Winnie would ask ‘Have you lost anything?’
-Flash used to make his way to her house, crossing a main road and finding his way across several fields and streets, perhaps the route that we used when walking ourselves to Loscoe Grange.
+Flash used to make his way to her house, crossing a main road and finding his way across several fields and streets, perhaps the route that we used when we walked to visit her.
 Flash would always turn up at Winnie’s house.

 Even in her eighties, Winnie would often walk to Heanor, a short journey, but one which required going up the steep main High Street.
 I remember her telling me one day how she had called into a record shop trying to find an album for Richard.
 She said the person in the shop was very kind and friendly, but didn’t have what she was looking for.
 When she explained to me where the shop was, I realised this was the local heavy-metal shop, which as a teenager I wouldn’t have been brave enough to enter!